 The bank is exposed to the impact of the fluctuations in the levels of interest rates prevailing in the market; include the cash flow risk of interest rate represented in the fluctuations of future cash flow of a financial instrument due to changes in the interest rate of the mentioned instrument.
 Whereas the interest rates fair value risk is the risk of fluctuations in the value of the financial instrument due to changes in interest rates in the market.
 The interest margin may rise due to these changes but still the profits may decrease if unexpected movements occur.
-The board of directors set limits for the level of difference in the re-pricing of interest rate that the bank can maintain and treasury department in the bank daily monitors this.
+The board of directors set limits for the level of difference in the re-pricing of interest rate that the bank can maintain and bank's management monitors this daily.